 In order to benefit from this “income insurance,” however, you will have to contribute to the system.
 And how do you do that?
 Social Security taxes.

 How is Social Security Paid for With Taxes?

 Today’s Social Security basically functions as follows: When you work, you pay taxes into Social Security.
 Then the Social Security Administration (SSA) uses that money to pay for retirement, disability, and survivor’s insurance programs.

-As of June 2021, about 176 million workers paid Social Security taxes and about 65 million people received monthly SSA benefits.
+In 2023, about 183 million workers pay Social Security taxes and about 67 million people receive monthly SSA benefits.

 People of all ages may qualify for different SSA benefits — including children of a deceased parent and disabled adults.
 But the majority of funds actually go to support the elderly and retired.
-In fact, of the 65 million people receiving SSA benefits, about 50 million of those are retirees and their families.
+In fact, of the 67 million people receiving SSA benefits, over 51 million of those are retirees and their families.

 But Social Security was never meant to be the sole source of income for retired individuals.
 It’s a supplement that guarantees a retiree a portion of their pre-retirement income.
 The amount you receive depends on how much you paid into the system, and when you opt to start benefits.

 In 2023, if you’re at “full retirement age” (FRA) you’ll receive around 55% of your pre-retirement salary for low-income earners.
 That drops to 41% for medium income and around 27% for maximum earners.
 If you delay retirement, you’ll make more.
 If you take early retirement (like age 62), you’ll get 0.5% less for each month you are before your FRA.

 Full retirement age varies by when you were born but is currently 67 for people born after 1960.
 You can check your FRA in a chart provided by the SSA.
 However, if you’re born before 1955, know that you are already at a qualified FRA.

 How Much Am I Paying Into Social Security?